-Safekids Aotearoa is the injury prevention service of Starship Children’s Health and a member of Safe Kids Worldwide.
+Safekids Aotearoa (Starship Digital and Community Engagement) is the injury prevention service of Starship Children’s Health and a member of Safe Kids Worldwide.
 Our mission is to reduce the incidence and severity of unintentional injuries (accidents) to New Zealand children aged 0 - 14 years.

 Why we’re here: